trubavuong/sweet-placeholder/doc/README.md

 - `focusAction` String (optional).
 Default: `null`

     Trigger action when input has been focused.
-See `Placeholder.ActionType` below to get more details.
+See `NaughtyPlaceholder.ActionType` below to get more details.

 - `blurAction` String (optional).
 Default: `null`

     Trigger action when input has been lost focus.
-See `Placeholder.ActionType` below to get more details.
+See `NaughtyPlaceholder.ActionType` below to get more details.

 - `clearAction` String (optional).
 Default: `null`

     Trigger action when input has been empty.
-See `Placeholder.ActionType` below to get more details.
+See `NaughtyPlaceholder.ActionType` below to get more details.

 ## Basic workflow
 After creating a placeholder, you can use it to start/stop/pause/resume placeholder animation.